Macron's chief of staff probed for alleged conflict of interest - Journal du Cameroun

-The probe will look into Kohler’s career as a senior civil servant in France’s economy ministry, where he served as cabinet director to Macron during Macron’s time as minister from 2014-2016.
+The probe will look into Kohler’s career as a senior civil servant in France’s economy ministry, where he served as cabinet director to Macron during Macron’s time as minister from 2014 to 2016.

-The financial crimes’ prosecutor office said it would check whether Kohler respected conflict of interest rules for civil servants as he “could have dealt with issues of interest” to MSC.
+The financial crimes’ prosecutor office said it would check whether Kohler respected conflict of interest rules for civil servants since he “could have dealt with issues of interest” to MSC.

 Macron’s office on Monday dismissed the allegations of wrongdoing, first revealed by investigative website Mediapart, as “completely unfounded”.